ian0x-S2/RAWUI/src/docs/guides/introduction.md

       How do I handle updates?
     </AccordionTrigger>
     <AccordionContent>
       There is no "npm update".
-If I add a cool feature or fix a bug here, you'll need to manually update your file.
-This is a feature, not a bug—it ensures an update never breaks your app unexpectedly.
+If I fix a bug here, you'll need to manually check the code and update your file.
+This ensures updates never silently break your app unexpectedly.
     </AccordionContent>
   </AccordionItem>
 </Accordion>